OISF/suricata/doc/userguide/install.rst

 Advanced Installation
 ---------------------

+If you are using Ubuntu, you can follow :doc:`devguide/codebase/installation-from-git`.

-Various installation guides for installing from GIT and for other operating systems are maintained at: https://redmine.openinfosecfoundation.org/projects/suricata/wiki/Suricata_Installation
+For other various installation guides for installing from GIT and for other operating systems, please check (bear in mind that those may be somewhat outdated): https://redmine.openinfosecfoundation.org/projects/suricata/wiki/Suricata_Installation